Panel Material UI Announcement

 Compatibility

-Above, we mentioned that panel-material-ui has full compatibility with Panel, but what does that actually mean?
-The goal from the very beginning was to provide a set of components that could be drop-in replacements for existing Panel components, this means that you should be able to change the imports and with a few minor exceptions the panel-material-ui component should behave just like the original Panel one.
-The idea being that the transition to panel-material-ui should be as easy as possible and that when we eventually replace the original Panel components as part of the Panel 2.0 release, there will not be a major transition either.
-Compatibility also means you can mix-and-match regular panel and panel-material-ui components as you see fit.
+The idea is that the transition to panel-material-ui should be as easy as possible, and when we eventually replace the original Panel components as part of the Panel 2.0 release, there will not be a major transition either.
+Compatibility also means you can mix and match regular panel and panel-material-ui components as you see fit.

 What’s next?